 - Other/Supplies – purchases journal

-A very common mistake made by novice bookkeepers is thinking that Cost of Sales accounts never have credit values entered into them.
+A very common mistake made by novice bookkeepers is thinking that Cost of Sales accounts never have credit values entered in them.
 This is wrong.
-Remember, every type of an account can have either a debit or credit entered.
+Remember, every type of account can have either a debit or credit entered.
 Each type of account ends with a more common side of the entry (debit or credit).
-For example Asset types of accounts should end with debit values; Liability accounts customarily end with credit values.
+For example, asset types of accounts should end with debit values; liability accounts customarily end with credit values.
 For Cost of Sales, debit values are normal.

 Credit entries in Cost of Sales accounts usually occur as a function of customers returning an item.
 When this happens, the entry starts out in the sales journal with a debit to ‘Returns’ and a credit to the cash handed back to the customer.
 At the same time, the material return is recorded via an inventory journal or a returns journal with a credit to the purchases account for the returned item and a debit to inventory (an asset type of an account).
-So debits do exist in Cost of Sales but are more complicated and uncommon.
-I cover this type of transaction in the advanced sections of bookkeeping on this website.
+Credits do exist in Cost of Sales but are more complicated and uncommon.
+This is covered in the advanced lessons of bookkeeping, Volume II and III.
 For now, you need to understand that debits can exist in Cost of Sales accounts.

 Summary – Cost of Sales Accounts

 Debits and Credits are merely values assigned to accounts and offset each other in order for the dual entry system to work effectively.
-In Cost of Sales type of accounts debit balances are the traditional ending balance.
+With Cost of Sales type of accounts debit balances are the traditional ending balance.
 Debit entries do exist but are rare.
 In cost of sales types of accounts debits increase the balance and credits decrease the net cost of sales.
-Act on Knowledge.
+ACT ON KNOWLEDGE.